voigt/voigt.github.io/content/about.md

 - I have a deep passion for reading and have been immersed in technical books for many years.
 This habit started during my university days as a means to acquire free books, and I have continued it throughout my professional life.
 - My all-time favourite things on the internet can be found [here](/links).
 If you read them and like them, tweet me and tell me!
 I'd love to chat about them with you.

+## 📢 I talk.

+- Occasionally, or when I'm really into a topic, I give talks.
+You can find a list of my talks [here](/talks).

 ## 🌐 I Internet.

 - [github](https://github.com/voigt)